 Having a spacious interior is essential to any of the best Class A motorhomes as it ensures you'll be able to move around after setting up camp freely.
 Additionally, having plenty of sleeping options is a must if you're planning a family vacation.
 A poorly constructed floor plan can feel claustrophobic no matter where you are.

-As you'll likely drive for a while before reaching your camping site, having an RV that handles well and is powerful is a necessity.
-A smooth ride ensures you're not tired out before you're at your destination.
+As you'll likely be spending many hours behind the wheel, having an RV that's powerful and handles well is a necessity.
+A smooth ride enhances safety and ensures you're not as tired before you're at your destination.

 Many of the best Class A motorhomes have a few prebuilt entertainment options such as an outdoor TV and easily accessed USB ports for charging devices.
 Additionally, some options have wires preset for satellite dishes or DVD players.

 None of the best Class A motorhomes can be poorly made and break down within 50,000 miles.
 This requirement limits the selection to RVs that can travel many miles without any issues or damage.